-The Decision Tables facility provides a simple method of modeling how a decision is made, and provides the capability of generating code for the decisions.
+Enterprise Architect provides the Decision Tables facility as a simple method of applying the Decision Model and Notation (DMN) standard to model how a decision is made, and generate code for the decisions.

 This example illustrates how you could model a decision on an insurance Risk Rating based on the applicant's age and medical history.